dasgeekchannel/pulseeffects_spatialsound/README.md

 Profile for PulseEffects to work on creating a spatial sound like environment for games that require the ability to hear enemies coming from various directions.The goal is not to get explosive sound as much as it is to get environmental sounds to hear where fire is coming from or footsteps.
 Using Corsair RGP Elite Wireless headphones for testing.

-First install PulseEffects https://github.com/wwmm/pulseeffects Second you will want to download this JSON file and move it into the Output folder within PulseEffects You can also add the file via the GUI of PulseEffects under the profile section.
+First install PulseEffects https://github.com/wwmm/pulseeffects Second you will want to download this JSON file and move it into the Output folder within PulseEffects.
+You can also add the file via the GUI of PulseEffects under the profile section.

 Fedora Tested Only: